Understanding how to motivate employees is an important part of running a successful business.

 Encourage Employees to Provide Feedback

 We’ve already discussed why it’s important to offer positive feedback.
 It’s equally important to have an open-door policy that allows employees to provide feedback of their own.
+Feedback will help you better understand and gauge your employees’ commitment.

 If this policy isn’t clear, the employee may not feel comfortable bringing up concerns.
 The ability to communicate honestly with management will improve company culture.
 Employees will feel valued, which can improve motivation and retention.